Austrian Holocaust survivor "Mrs. Gertrude" dies at 94

 “I just said what I thought.
 That’s it.
 And that hit home.
 I never understood why,” she told APA afterwards.

-Austrian President Alexander Van der Bellen from the Green Party later said he was sure her video appeal had some influence on the election result, which saw him narrowly win only after a re-run against the far-right Freedom Party's candidate Norbert Hofer.
+Van der Bellen, who is from the Green Party, later said he was sure her video appeal had some influence on the election result, which saw him narrowly win only after a re-run against the far-right Freedom Party candidate Norbert Hofer.

 “We will never know for sure, but that it had an impact, that is to say an effect, and especially on young and very young people, I am convinced of that,” Van der Bellen said.